-Assuming you have your public\keys on this machine.
+Assuming you have your public_keys on this machine.

-As a system administrator this clearly serves you well if you do this as root and you have root access on multiple boxes.
+As a system administrator this clearly serves you well if you do this as admin and you have admin access on multiple boxes.

-You'll need to make sure that "PermitRootLogin ges" is set in /etc/ssh/sshd\config on each machine you wish to connect with.
+If you were to do this as root, then you need to make sure that "PermitRootLogin yes" is set in /etc/ssh/sshd_config on each machine you wish to connect with.